ahmad-Wattar/snpatlas/README.md

+This tool is still under development and currently in the development phase.

 # SNP Analysis Pipeline

 A comprehensive bioinformatics tool for processing, analyzing, visualizing, and reporting Single Nucleotide Polymorphism (SNP) data from genomic datasets.